Senforsce/orch8rion/_docs/content/docs/architecture.md

 binary being produced.
 When using `go run` or `go build`, this is a single invocation; however `go test` will invoke the linker once for each test package.

-Orchestrion intercepts the linker commands to update the `-importcfg` file so that it correctly lists all link-time dependencies introduced by instrumentation of all linked packages (②).
+Orch8rion intercepts the linker commands to update the `-importcfg` file so that it correctly lists all link-time dependencies introduced by instrumentation of all linked packages (②).
 It uses {{<godoc import-path="golang.org/x/tools/go/packages"